-- Nicholas Mellor
+Nicholas Mellor

 AI as a “force multiplier” in building capacity to assist amputees?

-Tracking information, during this journey or “longitudinally”, can help predict when these people will be unwell or ready to move on to the next stage of their support.
-This information can also be shared with both the patient and their officials and carers to help provide a more consistent level of support in overburdened health systems that are often struggling to meet urgent demands, or to try to provide more comprehensive support to a system where services were "isolated" around traditional medical specializations.
+This information can also be shared with both the patient and the management team and carers to help provide a more consistent level of support in stretched health systems that may be struggling to meet urgent demands or trying to provide more comprehensive support to a system where services were "isolated" around traditional medical specialisations.

-One organization following this approach is Cera, one of Europe's largest providers of digital healthcare at home.
 Cera caregivers and nurses collect patient symptom information and health data during home visits, using artificial intelligence algorithms to predict deterioration before it happens, initiating early health interventions to prevent deterioration.
 The approach helped them:

 · decrease in hospitalization rate by an unprecedented 52%